c0m4r/okrutnik/README.md

 >
 > You should have received a copy of the GNU General Public License\
 > along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+## 💸 Funding

+If you found this script helpful, please consider [making a donation](https://en.wosp.org.pl/fundacja/jak-wspierac-wosp/wesprzyj-online) to a charity on my behalf.
+Thank you.